xieyuheng/inet-lisp-st/README.md

 is one possible solution, **inet-lisp** is an implementation of it as a [lisp-like language](https://en.wikipedia.org/wiki/lisp_(programming_language)).

-Our aim is to build a
-practical language based on interaction nets, so that when you write a program in this language, the running of the program can automatically make use of
+The aim of this project is to build a practical language based on interaction nets, so that when you write a program in this language, the running of the program can automatically make use of